visgl/loaders.gl/docs/arrowjs/usage-guide/mesharrow.md

 The [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) glTF extension gives some details around advanced feature id specification.

-### Meshes that do not fit well into MeshArrow

-- Heavily indexed meshes, where mesh primitives share vertices via indices.

 #### Materials

 Full Handling of materials is outside the scope of this MeshArrow proposal.
 A material involved a bunch of settings that can be JSON encoded, however it also involves a number of a textures that typically need to be parsed into a browser specific object.